Skip to content

 We may write the option value abstractly as

-The apparent diversity of methods arises from representing this operator in different ways.
+The apparent diversity of methods arises from representing this one operator in different coordinate systems.

 flowchart TB